-- Those receiving regular El benefits will be eligible to receive up to CAD 500/week (or up to CAD 300/week for those receiving extended parental benefits), for at least 26 weeks.
-On a temporary basis, the federal government will calculate El benefits based on a minimum regional unemployment rate of 13.1% and will provide a one-time credit of insurable hours to allow more people to qualify. - The Canada Recovery Benefit will provide up to CAD 500/week for workers who are self-employed or otherwise ineligible for El, and whose income is reduced by at least 50%.
-The CRB will be available for up to 26 weeks. - The Canada Recovery Sickness Benefit will provide CAD 500/week for workers who cannot workfor at least 50% of the week because they contracted COVID-19, must self-isolate or have underlying conditions that make them more susceptible to COVID-19.
-The CRSB will be available for up to 2 weeks. - The Canada Recovery Caregiving Benefit will provide CAD 500/week for eligible Canadians who cannot work for at least 50% of the week because they must care for specified family members due to school, daycare, and day program/care facility closures or because the family members are not attending school, daycare or other care facilities because they are at high-risk if they contract COVID-19.
-The CRCB will be available for up to 26 weeks per household.
+- Those receiving regular El benefits will be eligible to receive up to CAD 500/week (or up to CAD 300/week for those receiving extended parental benefits), for up to 50 weeks.
+On a temporary basis, the federal government will calculate El benefits based on a minimum regional unemployment rate of 13.1% and will provide a one-time credit of insurable hours to allow more people to qualify. - The Canada Recovery Benefit will provide up to CAD 500/week for workers who: (i) are unemployed/self-employed for reasons related to COVID or have had their income reduced by at least 50% due to COVID-19; (ii) are ineligible for El; and (iii) meet other eligibility criteria for the period being applied for.
+The CRB will be available for up to 38 weeks. - The Canada Recovery Sickness Benefit will provide CAD 500/w eek for workers who cannot workfor at least 50% of the week because they contracted COVID-19, must self-isolate or have underlying conditions that make them more susceptible to COVID-19.
+The CRSB will be available for up to 4 weeks. - The Canada Recovery Caregiving Benefit will provide CAD 500/week for eligible Canadians who cannot work for at least 50% of the week because they must care for specified family members due to school, daycare, and day program/care facility closures or because the family members are not attending school, daycare or other care facilities because they are at high-risk if they contract COVID-19.
+The CRCB will be available for up to 38 weeks per household.

-Support for Indigenous Peoples:

-In March 2020, the federal government announced that it would provide CAD 305 million to an Indigenous Community Support Fund to address the immediate needs of First Nations (CAD 215 million), Inuit (CAD 45 million), and Métis Nation (CAD 30 million) communities.
+Support for Indigenous Peoples: In March 2020, the federal government announced that it would provide CAD 305 million to an Indigenous Community Support Fund to address the immediate needs of First Nations (CAD 215 million), Inuit (CAD 45 million), and Métis Nation (CAD 30 million) communities.
 CAD 15 million would be used to support regional, urban, and off-reserve organizations.
 On May 21, 2020, the government announced an additional CAD 75 million for Indigenous peoples living in urban centres and off-reserve, for a total Indigenous Community Support Fund of CAD 380 million.
 On August 12, 2020, the federal government announced that the fund would be increased to CAD 685 million.